-ORGANIZATIONAL CAPACITY 4.5
+4.5 ORGANIZATIONAL CAPACITY

-In 2019, only 175 vehicles served the 458,682 residents living in an area of more than 10,000 square miles in and around the CAG and SCMPO Region.
+Leading up to this plan update, 147 reported or known vehicles served the 501,405 residents living in an area of more than 10,000 square miles in and around the CAG and SCMPO Region.
 Transit providers in this Region have a wide range of clients and trip purposes, however transporting riders for short trips, in small communities and towns can make some vehicles appear less efficient.
 As noted in the Provider Profiles, in Section 2.4, the primary purpose for providing transportation is to assist residents with counseling, mental health appointments, congregate nutrition (mid-day group meals), home-delivered meals, job placement, residential care, trips to senior centers, supporting employment and volunteer opportunities.
 In the CAG and SCMPO Region, vehicles having the capacity to transport residents with wheelchairs are in the minority.
-While 76 vehicles were capable of transporting someone in a wheelchair, the remaining 99 vehicles in the regional fleet could not.
+While 59 vehicles were identified capable of transporting someone in a wheelchair, the remaining 89 vehicles in the regional fleet were not.